mozilla/webpay/README.rst

 with your Mozilla LDAP credentials and obtain a build from https://pvtbuilds.mozilla.org/pub/mozilla.org/b2g/nightly/mozilla-b2g18-unagi/latest/ At this time, the builds are not available to the public.
+You could always build your own though :)

 Next, follow the desktop B2G instructions for cloning the gaia repo and building a profile.
 You need to put the custom payment